penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights.md

 engineInputGHCSchema#/properties/ghcData/properties/optimizationWeights
 ```

-Indicates the weights that the ponderable options will have for engine optimization process.
-The engine will apply default values for elements that did not specify.
+This indicates the weights that the weighting options will have for the engine optimisation process.
+The engine shall apply default values for elements that have not been specified.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |